-Deciding to look into multifamily real estate investing is a big decision.
+Deciding to move to a multifamily investment strategy is a big decision.
 It requires a strong financial position and much planning and understanding.
 Here are some ideas of what to look for when choosing where to invest your money:

 Location, Location, Location

-Property location is one of the most important aspects of multifamily real estate investing.
+Property location is one of the most important aspects of any multifamily investment strategy.

 If the main goal is to fill all of your vacancies, you should look for areas with strong demographics where apartment rentals are in very high demand.

 When it comes to multifamily real estate investing, cities are popular locations.
 It is not only the current amenities that are important, but also how developed the area is, with new schools, new healthcare facilities, or new transportation services.

 Before investing in a multifamily property, you need to think about how you plan to manage the building.
 Do you want a property that does not require a lot of maintenance?
 Or are you looking for a value-add property where you can make changes to it and increase the value?

 You can invest in three different classes of multifamily properties.
 Class A, Class B, and Class C properties.